 When I first read it, it reminded me a bit of Martin's plays set on the isolated Aran Islands.
 Everyone in Ebbing knows everyone else, probably too well.
 Something unimaginably bad has happened and when the town tries to move past it, one woman, Mildred Hayes (Fran McDormand) won't allow that.

 The interpersonal dynamics are so intense, subtle, and constantly shifting that I found it difficult to put my finger on a central concept.
-Even when my "concept" doesn't align with the writer's or director's, it still helps me enormously as a composer to have one.
+Even when my "concept" doesn't align with the director's, it still helps me enormously as a composer to have one.
 But this film confounded me a bit.
 When I asked Martin was the film was "about" he said it was about a woman who goes to war with the police.

 Because there are so many fully-drawn characters in the story, I considered an approach used by Ennio Morricone in his spaghetti Western scores (which I love) - giving each character a distinctive musical signature that stays with them even as their alliances shift.
 But ultimately this seemed too arch, and some major charcters, like Sam Rockwell's, simply don't have any scored scenes until late in the film.